Ethan-CS/ResearchNotes/2024/10/202410070918 Complex Networks Reviews.md

 	 - [ ] We emphasise distance from fire - could existing research on distribution of shortest paths in networks contribute to analytical results for these approaches?
 Something to add to future work?
 	 - [ ] Only consider modifications of heuristics from one existing paper - explain why
-	 - [ ] Explain existing heuristics for FF, including mentioning state-of-the-art -[ ]  Theorem 4
+	 - [ ] Explain existing heuristics for FF, including mentioning state-of-the-art
-	 - Not proved, but there is space to do this
+ - [ ] Theorem 4, not proved, but there is space to do this
  - Typos etc, from reviewer 3:
-	- Theorem 1: "provided that (the) the root"
+	- [ ] Theorem 1: "provided that (the) the root"
-	- Theorem 3: is the "central node" the root?
+	-  [ ] Theorem 3: is the "central node" the root?
-	- Proof of Theorem 3:
+	- [ ] Proof of Theorem 3:
-        + "Observe that the input formula" instead of satisfying assignment?
+        + [ ] "Observe that the input formula" instead of satisfying assignment?
-        + the reference for the NP-Completeness of 2N2P-SAT does not seem to be the right one, I did not find any mention of this problem in ref.
+        + [ ] the reference for the NP-Completeness of 2N2P-SAT does not seem to be the right one, I did not find any mention of this problem in ref.
 2. I think the right one is Higher-order matching in the linear lambda calculus in the absence of constants is NP-complete by R. Yoshinaka?
 (But I may have misread something in the former paper)
-        + should k < k + 3m be k < n + 3m?
+        + [ ] should k < k + 3m be k < n + 3m?
-        + last sentence: "unsuccessful strategy for CFIRE"? (instead of 2N2P-SAT)
+        + [ ] last sentence: "unsuccessful strategy for CFIRE"? (instead of 2N2P-SAT)
-        - Figure 1: you could maybe start from a small formula to derive the sea fan of the reduction?
+        - [ ] Figure 1: you could maybe start from a small formula to derive the sea fan of the reduction?
-        - First sentence of 4.1: "Here" instead of "He"?
+	- [ ] First sentence of 4.1: "Here" instead of "He"?
-        - First sentence of 4.2: ''*we* implemented heuristics"?
+	- [ ] First sentence of 4.2: ''*we* implemented heuristics"?